 This course is designed to give students a hands-on introduction to Chemistry research.
 Students will conduct independent research under the close supervision of a faculty advisor.
 The type of research will be determined by the faculty advisor and student.
 This course can be repeated up to four times with the project changing or expanding in complexity each semester.
 With instructor's permission, this course can be taken concurrently with CHEM 1127.
-(Prerequisite: CHEM 1127).
+(Prerequisite: CHEM 1127) (Other Requirements: This course can be taken concurrently with CHEM 1127.)